 Needless to say, excesses in one food group can lead to deficiencies in another.
 And too much yin can lead to a cold body.
 My local practitioner says that by incorporating more warming foods into my diet, I can increase my yang.
 As a result, my body will be less cold as it heads into the winter.

 Many root vegetables are high in yang energy

 Are you often cold?
 Incorporating warming foods into your diet can help stave off cold-related illnesses.
 Common manifestations of insufficient yang include cold hands, feet, or body.
 Chinese practitioners say stomach pain, fluid retention, sore joints and general lack of energy are also signs of too little yang.

 WHY SEASONAL EATING CAN HELP

 Seasonal eating, like balancing yin and yang, is all about achieving equilibrium in the body.
 And with each season, nature makes new food groups available.
-People like me need more yang energy in winter to cope with low temperatures.
-And we can achieve this by eating more fruits and vegetables in season, many of which are known as ‘warming’ foods.
+People like me need more yang in winter to cope with low temperatures.
+And we can achieve this by eating more fruits and vegetables in season, many of which are ‘warming’ foods.

 Garlic exhibits ‘warming’ qualities

 SEASONAL EATING – THE WARMING FOODS CHART

 So what are warming foods?
 According to Chinese medicine practitioners, they are foods that raise the heat in the body.
 Black and white pepper, ginger, garlic, chili peppers and green onions all bring warmth to the body.
 Animal protein falls in this category.
 And eggs and nuts do, too.Below is a list of foods that are generally considered ‘warming,’ many of which are grown or harvested in cold weather.